Co-published section: Capital raising

 While local investors might be able to offer slightly better valuations up to certain deal sizes (primarily because they are less concerned about country risk and because there are relatively few offerings that they are able to access in Romania), liquidity on the local market may sometimes be insufficient for the larger offerings.
 So instead, companies will have to turn to capital raising via offerings with an international element.

-The Romanian market is at a relatively early stage of development.
+The Romanian market is at a relatively early stage of development, although Romanian businessmen seem to have caught on to the notion of e-commerce quite well.
+Romanian people have great interest in online fintech start-ups such as Fully-Verified and perhaps they will make their mark in the market in the near future.
 While most of the regulatory framework is of EU inspiration (Romania has a very good level of integration of EU securities legislation in the national legislation), the implementation laws and regulations have sometimes taken a relatively formalistic and retail-orientated approach when compared to other jurisdictions such as the UK.

 The main capital markets regulator for products, markets and participants, is the National Securities Commission (the NSC), while the National Bank of Romania retains some competencies with regards to the monetary market and the regulation of those banks that are also financial intermediaries.